Visual Artist (painting) UK

-Paul is a Visual Artist from Manchester UK.
-Themed sets of acrylic paintings on canvass from his current 'Abstract Expressionist Design' series have been installed in curated art-gallery exhibitions in Manchester, Cheshire & London (UK), Galway (Ireland), Berlin (Germany), Paphos (Cyprus), Chelsea (Manhattan, NYC USA) and Vico del Gargano & Bologna (Italy).
+Paul Brotherton is an internationally exhibited Visual Artist (painting) and a former graphic designer and art lecturer from Manchester UK.
+Themed sets of his original, contemporary, acrylic paintings on canvass from his 'Fusion' and 'Abstract Expressionist Design' series have been installed in curated art-gallery exhibitions in Manchester, Cheshire, Liverpool, Wolverhampton & London (UK), Galway (Ireland), Berlin (Germany), Paphos (Cyprus), Chelsea (Manhattan, NYC USA) and Vico del Gargano & Bologna (Italy).

 (Copyright Paul Brotherton: 26th August 2016 - Artist Statement published in TIA 'Little Treasures' printed catalogue; Bologna, Italy; 26th November 2016).